nissl-lab/npoi-tutorial/README.md

 ### Sample 17 - How to list core properties of a Word Document (XWPFDocument)
 ### Sample 18 - Create watermark in a Word document

-# Planning Tutorials
-### Excel
-- How to set up border style for cells
-- How to change the column width and row height in Excel
-- How to merge cells in Excel
-- How to set the print area in Excel
-- How to apply conditional formats in Excel
-- How to create a bar chart in Excel

-### Complete Project
-- Create a multiplication table in Excel
-- Create a colorful matrix table in Excel
-- Create a loan calculator in Excel
-- Create a monthly salary report in Excel
-- Create an Excel file from a DataSet collection

 <a href="https://info.flagcounter.com/wPIv"><img src="https://s11.flagcounter.com/count2/wPIv/bg_FFFFFF/txt_000000/border_CCCCCC/columns_3/maxflags_12/viewers_0/labels_0/pageviews_0/flags_0/percent_0/" alt="Flag Counter" border="0"></a>